You are not condemned yet.

 I am an uncondemned person, but what if everything around me tells me that what I am doing is wrong and expects me to take that seriously all day, or else?
 It is a problem, if we don’t work with it as part of the Lord disciplining us for freedom and grace.
 Turn the cup up.

 3. God is not interested in punishing us, but EVIL FORCES might be.

-Jesus could have made bread from stones, but humans can’t, and he was fully identified with us in every way — all the good and all the bad.
-In this case, obedience to the process of discipline was more important than the gratification of not being hungry.
+Jesus could have made bread from stones, but humans can’t.
+One of the reasons he did not make bread from stones is because he was fully identified with us in every way — all the good and all the bad.
+In the event of the devil’s temptation, obedience to the process of discipline was more important than the gratification of not being hungry.
 Jesus did not take the situation into his own hands, like humans are tempted to do.
 He waited on God like humans need to wait.
 The discipline seems hard, but this first defeat of the evil one foreshadowed the ultimate thrashing Jesus is gave him in God’s time.

 I don’t think anyone needs to tell you, “You are hanging by a slender thread,” so you will wake up and not be cast into the fire.
 I think you have enough guilt right now to motivate you.
 I think you have enough fear.
 I think you have enough loneliness to make you wonder if God is punishing you.
 Elements of your own being, the world, and evil forces are all conspiring to make feel condemned when you are not.
-Turn up your cup, you are not condemned!
-Though we are still a bit stupid and unable, God will help us as we face our temptations to cooperate with the lies that tell us we are unforgiveable, or that we have a God bent on our destruction — you are not and you do not.
+Turn up your cup; you are not condemned!
+Though we are still a bit stupid and unable, God will help us as we face the temptation to believe the lies that tell us we are unforgiveable, or that we have a God bent on our destruction — you are not unforgiveable and you do not have that kind of Lord.
 You have a God determined that you will live forever.
 He has forgiven you and will forgive you and make you whole.
-If you don’t experience it all tomorrow, just wait, it is coming.
+If you don’t experience it all tomorrow, just wait; it is coming.
 Turn your cup up.